Hats-Protocol/hats-protocol/README.md

 - `eligibility` - the address that controls eligibility criteria and whether a given wearer of the Hat is in good standing
 - `toggle` - the address that controls whether the Hat is active
 - `mutable` - whether the hat's properties can be changed by the admin
+- `imageURI` - the URI for the image used in the Hat's ERC1155 NFT

 For more information on each property, refer to the detailed sections below.